Chief Event Officer Complete Guide 2026

 Company Size & Revenue: Larger portfolios command higher salaries

-Team Size: Managing more people = higher compensation
+Team Size: Managing more people = higher pay

 Industry: Tech and finance typically pay more than nonprofits or associations